rotationalio/rotational.io/content/en/blog/2023-08-11-realtime-machine-learning.md

 author: Prema Roman
 profile: img/team/prema-roman.png
 category: NLP, AI/ML, Eventing
 description: "It's time to rethink how machine learning is done.
 Switching to real-time machine learning enables companies to easily adapt in a world where change is the only constant."
 ---

 Real-time ML models continually learn on new data as soon as it arrives, so they're less susceptible to concept drift and data drift.
-Read on to learn how to use River and VowpalWabbit to build real-time models in Python.
+Read on to learn how to use River and Vowpal Wabbit to build real-time models in Python.

 <!--more-->